tutanck/small-demo/README.md

 npm run basic
 ```

-### basic: Growing users
+### 1. basic: Growing users

-In this use case we create users aged 0, then grow them to age 6 before removing them from the user database.
+In this use case we create some users aged 0, then grow them to age 6 before removing them from the users database.

 ## Learn more